This page has been archived.

 Clients / Stakeholders / Partners

-The CDS, who makes a decision on the basis of the recommendations submitted by the Board;
+The CDS, who makes a final decision on a grievance on the basis of the findings and recommendations submitted by the Board;

 The grievor, who is the ultimate beneficiary of the decision rendered by the CDS;